gtricot/rpict-mqtt/README.md

 ![](docs/rpict-mqtt-logo.png)

-**rpict-mqtt** allows you to read Teleinfo frames from a Serial port and publish them to an Mqtt broker.
+**rpict-mqtt** allows you to read RPICT frames from a Serial port and publish them to an Mqtt broker.

 ## Ready to go?
 ### Check out the [documentation](https://gtricot.github.io/rpict-mqtt/) to get started!